Andorfim/Andorfim/README.md

 ## Hi, I'm Andrei!

-I'm a student at ITMO University
+I'm a student in ITMO University

 Interests:

-1. Photonics
+- Photonics
-2. Quantum communications
+- Quantum communications
-3. Quantum informatics
+- Quantum informatics
-4. Distributed computing

 My work at laboratory:

-Development of photonic integrated circuits for quantum encryption systems using AI
+- Development of photonic integrated circuits

-My hard-skills:

-1. Comsol Multiphysics
-2. Python, C++ and Pascal
-3. Matlab and Wolfram Mathematica
-4. Machine learning and Deep learning
-5. SQL and NoSQL Databases (Redis, Oracle, MongoDb)
-6. HTML and CSS
+- Development of numerical tools for PICs / optoelectronic systems design

 A little about places of study: